maggierosa/maggierosa.github.io/README.md

 ## About Me ##

-Hi!
+Welcome!
 My name is Margarida Rosa, but you can call me Maggie :) and my preferred pronouns are she/her.
-I am originally from Portugal, but I completed my Bachelors and Masters in London, lived in Switzerland for six-months, and now I am in NYC pursuing a Ph.D. at [Weill Cornell Medicine](http://www.weill.cornell.edu) under the supervision of [Prof. George Khelashvili](https://www.physiology.med.cornell.edu/people/george-khelashvili-ph-d/).
+I am originally from Portugal, but I completed my Bachelors and Masters in London, and now I am in NYC pursuing a Ph.D. at [Weill Cornell Medicine](http://www.weill.cornell.edu) under the supervision of [Prof. George Khelashvili](https://www.physiology.med.cornell.edu/people/george-khelashvili-ph-d/).

+### My research interests lie at the intersection of advanced computational biophysical methods—such as machine learning and Markov state models—and their application to understanding biologically relevant systems.###

 <img width="200" alt="Screenshot 2022-09-18 at 11 11 49" src="https://user-images.githubusercontent.com/99993156/190914287-2208d9af-27f7-45b5-ae61-b810c7462ee9.png">

-## Research Interests ##

-### Using innovative computational technologies such as state-of-art atomistic molecular dynamics (MD) simulations and advanced biophysics methods like Machine Learning (ML) techniques to investigate membrane protein biophysics in a physiological and biological setting focused on drug development.

-I have always wondered how drugs interact with our bodies to produce the desired effect, and how technology can be used to accelerate drug development and delivery.
-In the pursuit of answers, I earned a B.Sc.(Hons) in Biochemistry from [Queen Mary University of London](https://www.qmul.ac.uk), where I was fascinated in studying drug-receptor interactions.
-I decided to further pursue my interests by completing a M.Sc. in Drug Discovery and Development at [University College London](https://www.ucl.ac.uk/), where my passion for computational drug-design was ignited.
-During my Master’s thesis I investigated the structural modeling of SARS-CoV-2 main protease using Molecular Dynamics (MD) simulations, where I was thrilled to have my work published contributing to the scientific field during an emerging pandemic.
-My curiosity for innovative technologies fueled my desire to complete a 6-month internship at [Roche](https://www.roche.com), where I used unsupervised ML algorithms for drug substance development.
-To further deepen my knowledge on how technology can be used to accelerate drug development, for my graduate studies, I am pursuing computational biophysics research.
-In the [Khelashvili lab](https://www.physiology.med.cornell.edu/faculty/khelashvili/lab/research.html), we focus on investigating the function-related molecular mechanisms underlying various biological processes vital to human health using advanced quantitative computational approaches carried out on high-performance computing clusters.

 ## Education ##